 It’s a type of proxy server that retrieves resources on behalf of a client from one or more servers.
 These resources are then returned to the client as though they originated from the proxy server itself.
 Unlike a forward proxy, which is an intermediary for its associated clients to contact any server, a reverse proxy is an intermediary for its associated servers to be contacted by any client.

 In Salesforce implementations, such a service is typically provided via an external gateway product.
-For example, open source options such as Apache HTTP, lighttpd, and nginix can be used.
+For example, open source options such as Apache HTTP, lighttpd, and nginx can be used.
 Commercial products include IBM WebSeal and Computer Associates SiteMinder.
 These products can be easily configured to proxy and manage all outbound Salesforce requests on behalf of the internal requester.

 Encryption